Frequently Asked Questions

 When will I have to purchase a Kivi Pass?

 Passes have been required to enter Kivi Park property since February 1, 2020.
-An annual Kivi Pass is renewable one year from the month of purchase.
+An annual Kivi Pass is renewable one year from the date of purchase.
 For those applying to the Affordability Fund, please allow two weeks for application processing.

 Why is there a fee for people to use the Park?